josephhmltn/Mathil_YouTube_Video_Analytics/README.md

 ## ⚠️ Disclaimer

 **Original Work**: My original project completed solely by myself is located [here](https://github.com/josephhmltn/Mathil_YouTube_Video_Analytics/blob/main/Original%20notebook/Mathil%20Youtube.ipynb).
-This represents weeks of hardwork manually writing and adjusting the Python code during initial stages of learning.
+This represents weeks of hardwork manually writing and adjusting the Python code and reading documentation to understand YouTube's API during initial stages of learning.

 **AI-Assisted Iteration**: This AI-assisted, current iteration is located [here](https://github.com/josephhmltn/Mathil_YouTube_Video_Analytics/blob/main/0_Exploratory_Data_Analysis.ipynb).
 This new version was undertaken to evaluate the capabilities of AI in analytics, Python coding, and API execution.
 This new structure was adopted to delineate the enhanced scope and to facilitate an in-depth understanding of AI applications in analytics.This iteration serves as a testament to the collaborative potential between human insight and AI in data science.